volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 };
 ```

-It might be useful to prevent setting specific field on an object:
+It may be useful to prevent a particular field from being set on an object:

 ```javascript
 const user = {